magnussolution/magnusbilling7/wiki/en/security/iptables.rst

 Iptables
 *****************

-Iptables regras aplicadas na instalacao
+Iptables rules applicable in the instalation.

 Basic Rules
 ^^^^^^^^^^^^